 Do you like driving during the rain at night?

 When the weather is bad, the chances ducks fly at night drops and as a result they fly and feed more during the day.

-So, as much as it sucks to be miserable, get out there and hunt.
+So, since ducks love rain, you have no choice but to get out there and hunt.
 The worse the conditions, the better your chances of success.

 There are ways you can deal with awful weather.
-For example, a good hand warmer can turn miserable into tolerable.
+For example, a good hand warmer or good decoy gloves can turn miserable into tolerable.